If you’re preparing for your first visit with a vein specialist, here’s what to expect during your initial appointment.

-During your first appointment with a vein specialist, you will spend some time talking about your medical history and current symptoms.
-Symptoms may not be only cosmetic - be sure to tell your vein doctor about swelling, pain, heaviness, tingling or fatigue your experience.
-During the physicial examination, the vein doctor will also examine your abnormal veins visually, so be sure to wear loose fitting clothing—or we’ll give you a pair of comfy shorts to use in-office during your leg exam.
-If necessary, your doctor may recommend duplex ultrasound to gain a better understanding of the condition of your veins under the surface which may not be visible.
+During your first appointment with a vein specialist, you’ll spend some time talking about your medical history and current symptoms.
+Vein disease symptoms may not be only cosmetic, so be sure to tell your vein specialist about any leg swelling, pain, heaviness, tingling or fatigue you’ve experienced.
+During the physical examination, your medical professional will examine your legs and problem veins, so be sure to wear loose fitting clothing—or we’ll give you a pair of comfy shorts to use in-office during your leg exam.
+If necessary, your specialist may recommend an ultrasound scan to gain a better understanding of the condition of your veins under the surface.

 After reviewing all of this information, your vein doctor will recommend the treatment that he or she believes is best.
-If you choose to move forward with treatment, your vein clinic can submit your information for insurance approval and you can schedule your treatment session at a time that is convenient for you.
+If and when you choose to move forward with treatment, Metro Vein Centers can submit your information for insurance approval, and you can schedule your treatment session!

-Laser vein treatment is a quick and relatively painless procedure for treating larger, problematic varicose veins.
-In most cases, the entire treatment takes under one hour, and the recovery time can be as little as 24 hours.
-Although some patients may experience some discomfort during and immediately after the treatment itself, for the most part, there are minimal levels of pain involved, and the treatment requires local anesthetic only.
+Endovenous laser ablation—otherwise known as EVLA—is a quick and relatively painless procedure for treating larger, problematic varicose veins.
+In most cases, the entire treatment takes under 30 minutes, and you can walk out immediately after the treatment.
+Although some patients may experience some discomfort during and immediately after the treatment itself, for the most part, there are minimal levels of discomfort, and the treatment requires local anesthetic only.

-Laser vein treatment predominantly treats varicose veins, as well as their underlying cause.
-It is generally used to treat larger veins on the leg.
-During the procedure, an ultrasound device checks the veins.
+Endovenous laser ablation treatment predominantly treats varicose veins, as well as their underlying cause.
+EVLA is generally used to treat larger veins on the leg.
+During the procedure, our vein specialists use an ultrasound device to check your veins.
 This allows the specialist performing the procedure to see the veins more clearly.
-The specialist performing the treatment will make a small incision in the leg and insert a catheter into the vein.
-A tiny optic fiber is placed into the catheter and this heats the vein until it shrinks and closes.
+The doctor performing the treatment will make a minute incision in the leg and insert a catheter into the vein.
+A tiny optic fiber is placed into the catheter, and this heats the vein until it shrinks and closes.
 It may sound complicated, but under local anesthetic, you won’t really feel a thing.

-Radiofrequency vein treatment is another minimally invasive option for varicose veins and spider veins.
-Like laser vein treatment, it is also used to treat larger veins on the leg.
-It only requires a local anesthetic, can be completed in less than an hour.
-Some short-term numbness or hypersensitivity are possible side effects, but other than that, the recovery time is normally only a few hours.
+Radiofrequency ablation, known as RFA, is another minimally invasive treatment option for varicose veins and spider veins.
+Like endovenous laser ablation, it is also used to treat larger veins on the leg.
+RFA treatment only requires a local anesthetic, and can be completed in less than an hour.
+Some short-term numbness or sensitivity are possible side effects of Radiofrequency Ablation, but other than that, the recovery involves simply wearing compression stockings for 24 hours.

 In radiofrequency vein treatment, which is also performed under the guidance of an ultrasound device, a catheter is inserted into the leg through a small incision.
 While EVLA uses lasers to treat the problem veins, RFA uses targeted radio waves.
-These radio waves are emitted through the catheter which will heat and shrink the varicose veins, eventually causing them to close completely).
+These radio waves are emitted through the catheter, which will heat and shrink the varicose veins (eventually causing them to close completely).
 The catheter is then removed, and the circulation starts to improve almost immediately.

-Microphlebectomy, also referred to as an ambulatory phlebectomy, is a simple outpatient procedure to remove varicose veins in the leg.
+Microphlebectomy, also referred to as an ambulatory phlebectomy, is a well-trusted outpatient procedure to remove bulging varicose veins in the leg.
 This technique involves removing larger veins on the surface of the legs through tiny incisions.
-This procedure does not leave any scars or need stitches.
-In fact, all that's usually needed is a band-aid, and that's it.
+This procedure does not leave any scars, nor will you need stitches.
+In fact, all that's usually needed is a few Band-Aids, and that's it.
 After the treatment, you will wear compression stockings for a few days, but in the meantime you can return to most normal activities.

 Similar to Sclerotherapy, Varithena is a microfoam medicated foam injected into the leg veins.
 The doctor injects foam through a tiny catheter, and the foam fills up and treats the affected areas of the vein.
-Varithena is commonly used to treat the largest veins in the leg that lie deeper under the surface.
-It requires local anesthesia, and the procedure is typically completed in under an hour.
-Most patients resume normal activities within 24 hours.
+Unlike sclerotherapy, Varithena is commonly used to treat specific, large veins in the leg that lie deeper under the surface.
+It requires local anesthesia, and the procedure is typically completed in under 30 minutes.

 How to Prepare for Your Vein Treatment